anticoders/meteor-modules/README.md

 ## Basic usage

 Put the code of your modules in a folder visible for both server and client.
-So e.g.
+For example:

 ```
 meteorApp